AdamWhittingham/adshell/README.md

 Makes your Zsh (or Bash) environment just that little bit more awesome
 ----------------------------------------------------------------------

-Adshell is a collectiong of addition aliases, prompt setup and misc helpful things for POSIX shells.
+Adshell is a collection of addition aliases, prompt setup and misc helpful things for POSIX shells.
 Offers far far more on Zsh but will also offer better aliases and prompts for Bash.

 Installation